puerchik/react_star_wars/README.md

-Training and consolidation of material using the React.
+Training and consolidation of material in React.